 At the online event, Brett King, author of Bank 4.0, a mobile banking startup based in New York, said that the behavioral changes imposed by the coronavirus provide additional support for the need for a digital transformation in the banking sector.

 '' For many users the decline in the use of physical bank branches is an inescapable factor.
 The reality is that a trend of several decades is likely to accelerate, which we have been following, towards digitalization.
 So when we look at the banking structure moving forward and the real elements that were accelerated during the coronavirus period, we see that the shift to digital is creating a certain, much more aligned digital experience.
 Basically, this leads us to a new banking model, that is, we moved to this low impact banking system, incorporated in the world around us, '' said King.

 In China, in spite of the decline in GDP in the first quarter, the financial sector recorded an annual growth of 6%.
 Analysts attribute this growth to the sector's years of unremitting digital transformation.

-The former Chief Information Officer of China Merchant Bank and current Director of Digital Transformation of the Global Financial Services of the Huawei Business Group, Chen Kunte, said that digitization will give the banking sector the necessary resilience during the public health crisis.
-Making use of banks, wherever they may be, cannot become a reality without taking advantage of the cloud, AI and Big Data.
+The former Chief Information Officer of China Merchant Bank and current Director of Digital Transformation of the Global Financial Services of the Huawei Business Group, Chen Kunte, said that digitization will provide the banking sector with the necessary resilience during the public health crisis.
+Making use of banks, wherever they are, cannot become a reality without taking advantage of the cloud, AI and Big Data.

 '' We need to restructure the banks' ICT platforms, moving from the format once used to the cloud-based one, an open format, by building platforms that are based on AI and data-driven, to expand the way in which companies Financial institutions interact with their customers and accommodate more innovative business models and service scenarios, '' explained Chen.